01 March 2019: the flight to Havana

 2. That’s not true; in verifying this story, I learned that Delta Force ordered a bunch of original Leatherman PST’s in the early 1909 their supply seargent, Sgt.
 Major Walter Shumate, happen to stumble upon one in Cabela’s, the high end sporting goods retailer that was Tim Leatherman’s first contract.
 Tim keeps a small museaum at Leatherman’s headquarters in Portland, Oregon, with their company’s story, though they omit the part about Sgt.
 Major Shumate. ↩︎

 3. My 1976 custody court records are available online for reasons I don’t understand.
 The originals are in the East Baton Rouge Parish 19th Judicial District family court records.
-Judge Pugh died by alleged suicide; some people suspected my grandfather was involved.
+Judge Pugh is the unnamed “trial judge” who originally oversaw my custody; he died by alleged suicide, and some people suspected my grandfather was involved.
 Judge Lottingger took over as the single family court judge in 1975.
 He was a 30 year veteran of Louisiana legislative law and served under three governors, all of whom had tasked Lottingger with helping them rid the state of Edward Grady Partin Senior and what Governor McKeithen called “his gangster teamsters.”
 I assume Lottingger knew that my dad was Big Daddy’s son, though he barely mentions my dad in records.
 He seems more concerned about my mom, who was by then a 21 year old young lady on her own.
-Here’s what Lottingger had to say about our situation:

 This is a suit by Edward Partin, Jr., plaintiff, seeking a divorce from his wife, Wendy Rothdram Partin, defendant, after having lived separate and apart for more than one year following a judgment of separation from bed and board.
 Plaintiff also seeks custody of the minor child, Jason Ian Partin, and the defendant reconvened asking that she be granted the permanent care, custody and control of the minor child.